 Goodpath’s CBT-I program

-Goodpath’s CBT-I includes:
+Goodpath’s 4-week program includes:

 A weekly sleep diary that Dr. Jacobs personally reviews

 Supporting lessons provided via email

 Practice of techniques learned in each session